 - Is the market active or stagnant?

 - Is your asking (or offer) price too high?
-Too Low?
+Too low?

-Investigating and answering these questions and more allows a real estate agent, appraiser or county official to accurately determine a home’s market value.
+Investigating and answering these questions and more allows a real estate agent, appraiser, or county official to accurately determine a home’s market value.
 Most agents are familiar with creating a CMA, or comparative market analysis.
-This useful tool is often one of the single most important factors for homeowners and home buyers when finalizing the price on a contract.
+This useful real estate investment tool is often one of the single most important factors for homeowners and home buyers when finalizing the price on a contract.
 Using this opinion of value, as it is usually called in the real estate world, is key to ensuring all parties to a financial real estate transaction benefit as planned.

 Note: It is important that only certified appraisals from licensed appraisers should be used for any actual legal evaluation of a property.